Theo-DARONAT/VideoPlayerApp/README.md

 For this, run the following command: npm install --save node Now you can go to the next step.

-# How start the application
+# How to start the application

 Run the following command: ng serve
 If you want to use all functionalities of this applciation, you have to start